-For accessing Gridlines option, go to the Page Layout menu and check the box of Print under sheet options as shown in below screenshot.
+To access the Gridlines option, go to the Page Layout menu and check the Print box under the sheet options, as shown in the below screenshot.

-Here we have a sample data of some part numbers which were sold in a month in the different region.
-As we can see in below screenshot, we have not created any border or table.
+Here we have sample data of some part numbers sold in a month in the different regions.
+The screenshot below shows that we have not created any borders or tables.
 And the data is completely a plan.

-Now, for printing gridlines, follow the same path which is given above.
+Now, for printing gridlines, follow the same path given above.

-Go Page Layout menu and check the box of print under sheet option for gridlines.
-Once gridlines box in check with the tick.
+Go Page Layout menu and check the box of print under the sheet option for gridlines.
+Once the gridlines box is in, check with the tick.
 Then go to the File menu and click on Print.
-We will see the current sheet will be covered with the gridlines as shown in below screenshot.
+The gridlines will cover the current sheet, as shown in the screenshot below.

-Now, instead of putting gridlines for each and every table, we can have Print Gridlines enables which automatically gridlines in all sheet, which are ready to get printed.
-We can also check with short cut keys of Ctrl + P, which will directly take use to print option which is given under the File menu.
-For improvising further in Print Gridlines, go to File menu > Print > Page Setup, as shown in below screenshot.
+Instead of putting gridlines for each table, we can enable Print Gridlines, which automatically gridlines in all sheets ready to get printed.
+We can also check with the shortcut keys of Ctrl + P, which will directly take the user to the print option given under the File menu.
+To improvise further in Print Gridlines, go to File menu > Print > Page Setup, as shown in the below screenshot.

-Once we click on it, it will take us to advance the page setup option, from where we can add or make changes in existing page setup, as shown below.
+Once we click on it, it will take us to advance the page setup option, from where we can add or make changes to the existing page setup, as shown below.

-Page setup window has four more options, which are Page, Margins, Header/Footer and Sheet.
+Page setup window has four more options: Page, Margins, Header/Footer, and Sheet.

-In Page button, we can do adjustment or changes in orientation, Paper Sizer to print, Print quality and even enter auto page numbers as well.
+In-Page button, we can make adjustments or changes in orientation, Paper Sizer to print, Print quality and even enter auto page numbers.

-In Margin, we can set all side or any side margin.
-Also, we can adjust the position of the data table as per our need by checking box of Horizontally and Vertically as shown below.
+In Margin, we can set all sides or any side margin.
+Also, we can adjust the position of the data table as per our need by checking the box Horizontally and Vertically, as shown below.

-In Header/Footer, We can create customize Header or Footer, instead of creating in these from the option available in Insert menu tab.
+In Header/Footer, We can create a Header or Footer instead of creating these from the option available in the Insert menu tab.
 This saves space and time both so that our data will look good.
-In below screenshot, there is an option of Custom Header/Custom Footer, which will enable the Header and Footer in the worksheet in print option only.
+There is an option for Custom Header/Custom Footer in the below screenshot, which will enable the Header and Footer in the worksheet in the print option only.

-Once we are done with filling Header and Footer names, in their respective blocks, we can click on Ok to see how our Header and Footer will look like in Print Gridline view, as shown below.
+Once we are done with filling the Header and Footer names in their respective blocks, we can click on Ok to see how our Header and Footer will look in the Print Gridline view, as shown below.

-Print Gridlines has a few more advanced options.
-Which are available in File menu an Option an Advanced.
+Print Gridlines has a few more advanced options in the File menu and Option and Advanced.
 Once we follow the mentioned path, we will get the box as shown below.

 Here, we can do further modifications.
-And after that, we will be having final print gridlines as already shown above.
-So that we complete the Print Gridlines in Excel and its application.
+And after that, we will have the final print gridlines, as already shown above, to complete the Print Gridlines in Excel and its application.